nrfconnect/sdk-nrf/applications/nrf_desktop/doc/ble_qos.rst

 The QoS module uses Zephyr's :ref:`zephyr:settings_api` subsystem to store the configuration in non-volatile memory.
 The channel map is not stored.

-Bluetoooth LE controller interaction
+SoftDevice Controller interaction
 ====================================

-The module uses CRC information from the Bluetoooth LE controller to adjust the channel map.
+The module uses CRC information from the SoftDevice Controller to adjust the channel map.
 The CRC information is received through the vendor-specific Bluetooth HCI event (:cpp:enum:`HCI_VS_SUBEVENT_QOS_CONN_EVENT_REPORT`).

 Additional thread